-Two officers and 21 scouts and rovers from 1st Leichhardt were part of the 126-member contingent from West Sydney District who joined 900 fellow NSW scouts at the 1000-strong 2nd Australian Corroboree in Melbourne during January.
+Two officers and 21 Scouts and Rovers from the 1st Leichhardt Troop were part of the 126-member contingent from West Sydney District who joined 900 fellow NSW Scouts at the 1000-strong 2nd Australian Corroboree in Melbourne during January.

 Calamity struct around dusk on September 17 amid a violent windstorm that hit inner Sydney.
 A wind gust of 59 mph (95 kph) blew in the front doors of the new hall.
 The roof lifted, the walls were pushed out and most of the building collapsed.
 It was later demolished.

 A new building fund was started on the same night as the gale after a supporters’ committee meeting was called.
 The next day a deputation visited the Leichhardt Mayor, Alderman Lambert, after which a public meeting was held on October 6 and £67 was raised in an appeal.
-According to the Sydney Morning Herald, speeches were made at the meeting by Coutts, the chairman of the executive council of the Boy Scouts Association NSW Section, Kelso King and other aldermen.
-The mayor told the meeting, attended by a large group of residents, about the importance of the Scout movement and its value to the Leichhardt district.
+According to the Sydney Morning Herald, speeches were made at the meeting by Coutts, the chairman of the Executive Council of the Boy Scouts Association New South Wales Section, Kelso King, and other aldermen.
+The mayor told the meeting, also attended by a large group of residents, about the importance of the Scout Movement and its value to the Leichhardt district.
 Further subscriptions were encouraged and it was decided that the work would proceed immediately by contract.

-A shed was erected in the backyard for scout meetings and the scouts entered brick cleaning competitions.
-It would later be used as the sea scouts’ meeting room.
+A shed was erected in the backyard for scout meetings.
+Scouts entered brick cleaning competitions.
+It would later be used as the Sea Scouts’ meeting room.